Walt Whitman: Civil War years

 As the American Civil War was beginning, Whitman published his poem "Beat!
 Beat!
 Drums!" as a patriotic rally call for the Union.
-Whitman's brother George had joined the Union army in the 51st New York Infantry Regiment and began sending Whitman several vividly detailed letters of the battle front.
-On December 16, 1862, a listing of fallen and wounded soldiers in the New-York Tribune included "First Lieutenant G. W. Whitmore", which Whitman worried was a reference to his brother George.
-He made his way south immediately to find him; his wallet was stolen on the way.
+Whitman's brother George had joined the 51st New York Infantry Regiment of the Union army and began sending Whitman vividly detailed letters of the battle front.
+On December 16, 1862, a listing of fallen and wounded soldiers at the Battle of Fredericksburg, Virginia, in the New-York Tribune included "First Lieutenant G. W. Whitmore", which Whitman worried was a reference to his brother George.
+He immediately made his way south to find him; his wallet was stolen on the way.
 "Walking all day and night, unable to ride, trying to get information, trying to get access to big people", Whitman later wrote, he eventually found George alive, with only a superficial wound on his cheek.
 Whitman, profoundly affected by seeing the wounded soldiers and the heaps of their amputated limbs, left for Washington, D.C., on December 28, 1862, with the intention of never returning to New York.

 In Washington, D.C., Whitman's friend Charley Eldridge helped him obtain part-time work in the army paymaster's office, leaving time for Whitman to volunteer as a nurse in the army hospitals.
 He would write of this experience in "The Great Army of the Sick", published in a New York newspaper in 1863 and, 12 years later, in a book called Memoranda During the War.
 He then contacted Emerson, this time to ask for help in obtaining a government post.
 Another friend, John Trowbridge, passed on a letter of recommendation from Emerson to Salmon P. Chase, Secretary of the Treasury, hoping he would grant Whitman a position in that department.
 Chase, however, did not want to hire the author of such a disreputable book as Leaves of Grass.

 The Whitman family had a difficult end to 1864.
 On September 30, 1864, Whitman's brother George was captured by Confederate forces in Virginia, and another brother, Andrew Jackson, died of tuberculosis compounded by alcoholism on December 3.
 That month, Whitman committed his brother Jesse to the Kings County Lunatic Asylum.
 Whitman's spirits were raised, however, when he finally got a better-paying government post as a low-grade clerk in the Bureau of Indian Affairs in the Department of the Interior, thanks to his friend William Douglas O'Connor.
 O'Connor, a poet, daguerreotypist, and an editor at The Saturday Evening Post wrote to William Tod Otto, Assistant Secretary of the Interior, on Whitman's behalf.
 Whitman began the new appointment on January 24, 1865, with a yearly salary of $1,200.
 A month later, on February 24, 1865, George was released from capture and granted a furlough because of his poor health.
 By May 1, Whitman received a promotion to a slightly higher clerkship and published Drum-Taps.